A classification of 2D fermionic and bosonic topological orders: Wave function renormalization and a classification of fermionic topological orders

 Since the sign of the wave function depends on the ordering of fermionic states, the $F$-tensor may also depend on the ordering.
 In this paper, we choose a particular ordering of fermionic states to define the $F$-tensor as described by $\u\al\u\bt...$ and $\u\chi\u\del...$ in \eqn{IHwave}.
 In such a canonical ordering, we create a fermion on the $\u\bt$-vertex before we create a fermion on the $\u\al$-vertex.
 Similarly, we create a fermion on the $\u\del$-vertex before we create a fermion on the $\u\chi$-vertex.

-In the following, we would like to introduce one Majorana numbers $\th_{\u\al}$ on each vertex $\u\al$ to rewrite \eq{IHwave} in a form that will be valid for any ordering of fermionic states on vertices.
+We have seen that, to describe a given fermionic state, the fermionic wave function $\psi_\text{fix}\left( \bmm \emm \right) $ depends on the order of the fermions on the graph.
+Different choices of fermion orders lead to different fermionic wave functions even for the same fermionic state.
+To avoid such order dependence of the fermionic wave function (even for the same fermionic state), in the following, we would like to introduce one Majorana number $\th_{\u\al}$ on each vertex $\u\al$ to rewrite a wave function that does not depend on the ordering of fermionic states on vertices.
 The Majorana numbers satisfy

 We introduce the following wave function with Majorana numbers: